leonp/jekyll-tachyons/README.md

 The Tachyons modules live in the `_sass` directory, along with 2 additional SASS files:

-- `_c.scss`, which includes any additional user styles (I normally precede these with a '-c' to distinguish them from Tachyons selectors)
+- `_c.scss`, which includes any additional user styles (I normally precede these with a 'c-' to distinguish them from Tachyons selectors).
 - `_variables.scss`, which includes any variables you want to refer to in `_c.scss`

 Alternatively, import just the following files.
 You can comment out or even delete the rest.